pianistprogrammer/pianistprogrammer/README.md

-# Welcome to Jeremiah Abimbola's GitHub Profile! 👋
+# I am Pianistprogrammer 👋

 ## About Me
 Hey there!
 I'm Jeremiah Abimbola, a passionate PhD student in Poland researching artificial intelligent models fused with music retrieval.
 Besides academia, I'm a professional pianist and a software engineer.
 I find joy in playing the piano, creating tutorial videos, contributing to open-source projects, and embracing continuous learning.
 When I'm not engaged in research or coding, you'll often find me singing, crafting beats, or indulging in video games.